 The future is bright for non-degree science, engineering and trades careers

-With the first year of tertiary study – or first two years of industry training – now fees free for many school leavers, it’s a great time to get into a career in science, engineering, technology and the trades.
+With the first year of tertiary study – or first two years of work-based learning– now fees free for many school leavers, it’s a great time to get into a career in science, engineering, technology and the trades.

 Is your young person uncertain about the future and their options, and indecisive about going to uni?

-With the first year of tertiary study – or first two years of industry training – now fees free for many school leavers, it’s a great time to get into a career in science, engineering, technology and the trades.
+With the first year of tertiary study – or first two years of work-based learning – now fees free for many school leavers, it’s a great time to get into a career in science, engineering, technology and the trades.
 But statistics show that many young people are opting out of education and training.